 The IRS sent Frank a postcard with the partnership's preaddressed label, asking if he needed a Form 1065 package.
-He returned the postcard and the IRS sent him the package.
-When Frank completes the return, he places the partnership's label in the address area on page 1
+He ordered a package by phone and the IRS sent him the package.
+When Frank completes the return, he places the partnership's label in the address area on page 1.